How to make a DIY camping hammock underquilt from a sleeping bag

-If you need a quick and easy option to keep the bottom of your hammock warm on cool nights, this may be just the DIY / MYOG project for you.
+If you need a quick and easy option to keep the bottom of your hammock warm on cool nights, this DIY camping hammock underquilt may be just the DIY / MYOG project for you.
 This is a perfect project for Scouts or DIY newbies.
 I made 3 of these sleeping bag underquilts for my kids DIY gathered end hammocks in 30 minutes, while watching a hockey game on TV.
-Underquilts don’t get any easier than this.
+Underquilts don’t get any easier than this. 🙂

 Why do you need an UnderQuilt?

 Some high performance down underquilts can cost hundreds of dollars.
-They can also be very complicated and difficult to make.
-You can make this underquilt in 10 minutes from a $10 sleeping bag from Wally-World.
+They can also be very complicated, difficult to make and cause allergy problems for some people.
+You can make this underquilt in 10 minutes from a $10-15 sleeping bag from Amazon.

 Steps (trust me, it sounds WAY more complicated than it is):

-- Fold each side of the bag to the middle
+- Fold each side of the sleeping bag to the middle

 Update: I’ve had a few questions on why I fold the sides in towards the center instead of just folding the sleeping bag in half.

 You can do it either way and it should work.
 However, if you do it as illustrated here, then you can pull the sides out to make the UQ wider.
 Doing so means pulling the sides away from the center, which means that the center of the UQ will be only 1 layer of bag thick instead of two.
 My son pulls the sides of his out so he can sleep diagonal in his hammock and he puts a small fleece blanket in the gap between the sides of the bag, where it is only 1 layer.

 - Adjust UQ by sliding prusiks on ridgeline

 If you would rather purchase hammock stuff than make it, try the Eagles Nest Outfitters Ember 2 UnderQuilt, which you can buy with the following button: